mozman/ezdxf/docs/source/dxfinternals/coordinate_systems.rst

 current UCS.
 As far as I know, all coordinates stored in DXF files are always WCS or OCS never UCS.

-User defined coordinate systems are not just helpful for interactive CAD, therefore ezdxf provides a converter class :class:`~ezdxf.algebra.UCS` to translate coordinates from UCS into WCS and vice versa, but always remember: store only WCS or OCS coordinates in DXF files, because there is no method to determine which UCS was active or used to create UCS coordinates.
+User defined coordinate systems are not just helpful for interactive CAD, therefore ezdxf provides a converter class :class:`~ezdxf.ezmath.UCS` to translate coordinates from UCS into WCS and vice versa, but always remember: store only WCS or OCS coordinates in DXF files, because there is no method to determine which UCS was active or used to create UCS coordinates.

 .. seealso::

     - Table entry :class:`UCS`
-    - :class:`ezdxf.algebra.UCS` - converter between WCS and UCS
+    - :class:`ezdxf.ezmath.UCS` - converter between WCS and UCS

 .. _OCS: